#191 (Part 1) – Carl Shulman on the economy and national security after AGI

 • Wouldn’t humanity get scared and pull the brakes if such a transformation kicked off?

-• If this is right, how come economists don't agree?
+• If this is right, how come economists don’t agree and think all sorts of bottlenecks would hold back explosive growth?

 Finally, Carl addresses the moral status of machine minds themselves.
 Would they be conscious or otherwise have a claim to moral or rights?
 And how might humans and machines coexist with neither side dominating or exploiting the other?